systemcarl/weblog/articles/devlogs/blank/content-template.md

     a title,
 but it would hardly make sense to have a webpage without one.
 Beyond that simple requirement, I designed the content and theme together so
-    that regardless the amount of configuration provided, the design would still look complete.
+    that regardless of the amount of configuration provided, the design would still look complete.

 Since the application is primarily concerned with visual presentation